Policy

 based on operational need.

-In addition to the requirements of this policy and procedure, claims
+the requirements of this policy and procedure, claims services staff will follow

-services staff shall follow the general investigative requirements of the Initial Claim Determination and Compensable Injuries policies
+the general investigative requirements of the Initial Claim Determination and Compensable

-services staff shall ensure that occupational disease claims are timely filed
+staff will ensure that occupational disease claims are timely filed and meet

 3. During the

-investigation of an occupational disease claim, claims services staff shall
+investigation of an occupational disease claim, claims services staff will ensure

-ensure that the injured worker has established all required elements of
+that the IW has established all required elements of compensability detailed in

 4. Medical evidence

-services staff shall evaluate all medical evidence on file to:
+staff must evaluate all medical evidence on file to:

 occupational disease.